Change Password

 Directional Derivative

-Partial derivative of a function tells about the output changes when moving slightly in the directions of axes.
-But when we move in a direction that is not parallel to either of the axes, the concept of directional derivative becomes crucial.
+The partial derivative of a function describes how its output changes when moving slightly along one of the coordinate axes.
+However, when movement occurs in a direction that is not parallel to any axis, the concept of the directional derivative becomes crucial.

 The directional derivative is mathematically expressed as the dot product of the vector f composed of all partial derivatives of the function with the unit vector w which indicates the direction of the change: